Derby Airfield

 Derby Airfield (ICAO: EGBD) is a small privately owned grass airfield situated between the Derbyshire villages of Egginton and Hilton, in the East Midlands of England.
-The airfield is 7 miles southwest of Derby, and 11 miles northeast of Tatenhill Airfield (an East Staffordshire airfield with a flying school and paved runways).
+The airfield is 7 miles southwest of Derby.

 Derby Airfield is the home of Airspeed Aviation Limited (UK) and is the home of Derby Aero Club.
 Privately owned and run by the Jones family, the airfield is the only CAA licensed aerodrome in Derbyshire.

 Derby Aerodrome has a CAA Ordinary Licence (Number P785) that allows flights for flying instruction as authorised by the licensee (Derby Aero Club & Flying School).
 The aerodrome is not licensed for night use.
-All three runways are grass, and quite short, the longest being 594 meters.
-All three grass runways have some obstacles at the approach threshold, namely tall trees or electricity overhead lines; factors which add to the challenge.
+All three runways are grass, and quite short, the longest being 594 metres.

 History

 The three-runway airfield was built to replace Burnaston Airfield, which the same Jones family and company had reestablished in 1986 but which was forced to make way for redevelopment of the site as a Toyota manufacturing plant in 1990.
 Construction of the new ranch begun in 1992, with the Defra Aerodrome Licence being granted in 1993.
 Two further runways and buildings, including hangars and stables, were added over the years.